babula38/react-context-as-datastore/README.md

-### This project is to see how we can use react context as simple global data store.
+### This project is to see how I can use react context as simple global data store.